open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

 ### Gauges

-An [OpenTelemetry Gauge](../metrics/data-model.md#gauge) MUST be converted to a Prometheus Gauge.
+An [OpenTelemetry Gauge](../metrics/data-model.md#gauge) MUST be converted to a Prometheus Unknown metric if it has the `prometheus_unknown` subtype.
+Otherwise, it MUST be converted to a Prometheus Gauge.

 ### Sums

 [OpenTelemetry Sums](../metrics/data-model.md#sums) follows this logic:

 - If the aggregation temporality is cumulative and the sum is monotonic, it MUST be converted to a Prometheus Counter.
+- If the aggregation temporality is cumulative, the sum is non-monotonic, and it has the `prometheus_info` subtype, it MUST be converted to a Prometheus Info.
+- If the aggregation temporality is cumulative, the sum is non-monotonic, and it has the `prometheus_stateset` subtype, it MUST be converted to a Prometheus StateSet.
 - If the aggregation temporality is cumulative and the sum is non-monotonic, it MUST be converted to a Prometheus Gauge.
 - If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Counter.
 The following behaviors are expected:
   - The new data point type must be the same as the accumulated data point type.